Saitex, A Sustainability Manufacturing Star, Opens L.A. Facility

 “They are considered a best-in-class denim solution,” Sabori said “They’re innovative and forward thinking.
 Saitex is not just focused on environmental impacts but also is focused on social impacts.
 That means that Saitex is looking out for people in supply-chain communities and how they are treated, in addition to addressing and lowering environmental impacts.
 That is what sustainability is all about.
 It’s balancing impacts on people, the planet and making sure that businesses are doing well economically.”

-Saitex’s high-profile clients include the California-headquartered brands Patagonia and Outerknown.
+Saitex’s high-profile clients include the California-headquartered brand Outerknown.
 Outerknown will be working with the Los Angeles facility, said John Moore, an Outerknown co-founder.